Yes, this is my very first sourdough bread.

 Another mistake is the bakeware I used

 I was crazy about making pizza at home so I got a cheap pizza stone from a local kitchen supply.
 To bake pizza, my pizza stone does a good job but to bake bread, it seemed not hot enough.
 The bottom of my bread was barely cooked.
-After this, I changed to other baking tray (roasting tray is the best as it is thicker and can distribute heat evenly) and the result is just amazing.
+After this, I changed to another baking tray (the roasting tray is the best as it is thicker and can distribute heat evenly) and the result was just amazing.